High Rise Bridge

 The High Rise Bridge, also known as the G.A.
-Treakle Memorial Bridge, is a four-lane, bascule drawbridge that Interstate 64 (I-64) uses to cross the Southern Branch of the Elizabeth River.
+Treakle Memorial Bridge, is a four-lane, bascule drawbridge that Interstate 64 (I-64) and US 17 uses to cross the Southern Branch of the Elizabeth River.
 The twin spans of concrete and steel were completed in 1972, and are operated by VDOT.
 Currently, the High Rise Bridge is the only highway-grade toll-free crossing of the Southern Branch Elizabeth River, since the Downtown and Midtown Tunnel began tolling in 2014.
 Other non-interstate alternate routes include the Gilmerton Bridge on U.S. Route 13 (US 13; Military Highway), as well as the tolled Jordan Bridge in Portsmouth.

 Because of the high impact a bridge opening has on traffic, the bridge only opens on a 24-hour advanced notice unless the scheduled lift time is during the bridge's restricted hours of 6–9 am and 3–6 pm, when a three-day notice is required.
 The current reconstruction project intends to produce a fixed bridge with 100 ft clearance, expected to significantly reduce traffic delays associated with bridge lifts.